 Set up systems for product creation

 Your systems for creating products will depend on what your products are and how you deliver them.
 Depending on the complexity of your products, you may need many checklists to form your system.
-Some of the things you may want to document in the form of a checklist are:
+You may want to create checklists for:

 - Topic research